-\with option of maximum £20,000 linked progressive jackpot on premises basis only.
+with option of maximum £20,000 linked progressive jackpot on premises basis only.

-${\hbox{Mac}}$ Summary of machine provisions by premises APPENDIX C
+Mac Summary of machine provisions by premises APPENDIX C

-Machine category Premises type Α B1 B2 В3 B4 С D Large casino (machine/table ratio of 5-1 up to maximum) Maximum of 150 machines Any combination of machines in categories B to D (except B3A machines), within the total limit of 150 (subject to machine/table ratio) Small casino (machine/table ratio of 2-1 up to maximum) Maximum of 80 machines Any combination of machines in categories B to D (except B3A machines), within the total limit of 80 (subject to machine/table ratio) Pre-2005 Act casino (no machine/table ratio) Maximum of 20 machines categories B to D (except B3A machines), or any number of C or D machines instead Betting premises and tracks occupied by pool betting num of 4 r categorie es B2 to D (except Bingo premises of the to of gamin machine are avai use on t premise es which lable for the er No lir mit on category C or achines Adult gaming centre Maximum of 20% of the total number of gaming machines which are available for use on the premises categories B3 or B4 .
-No lir D ma No limit on category C or D machines Family entertainment centre (with premises licence) mit on category C or achines Family entertainment centre (with permit) - No limit on category D machines Clubs or miners' welfare institute (with permits) - Maximu num of 3 machines in categories B3A or B4 to D Qualifying alcohol- licensed premises - nachines of category automatic upon ion Qualifying alcohol- licensed premises (with gaming machine permit) - per of category C-D nes as specified on permit Travelling fair No limit on category D machines
+Machine category Premises type Α B1 B2 B3 B4 С D Large casino (machine/table ratio of 5-1 up to maximum) categories E Maximum of 150 machines Any combination of machines in categories B to D (except B3A machines), within the total limit of 150 (subject to machine/table ratio) Small casino (machine/table ratio of 2-1 up to maximum) Pre-2005 Act casino - Maximum of 80 machines Any combination of machines in categories B to D (except B3A machines), within the total limit of 80 (subject to machine/table ratio) (no machine/table ratio) Maximum of 20 machines categories B to D (except B3A machines), or any number of C or D machines instead Betting premises and tracks occupied by pool betting num of 4 r nachines) categorie es B2 to D (except Bingo premises of the to of gamir machine are avai use on t premise es which lable for he er No lii mit on category C or achines Adult gaming centre Maximum of 20% of the total number of gaming machines which are available for use on the premises categories B3 or B4 er No lii D ma No limit on category C or D machines Family entertainment centre (with premises licence) No limit on category C or D machines Family entertainment centre (with permit) No limit on category D machines Clubs or miners' welfare institute (with permits) Maximu achines in categories or B4 to D Qualifying alcohol- licensed premises 1 or 2 machines of category C or D automatic upon notification Qualifying alcohol- licensed premises (with gaming machine permit) per of category C-D ines as specified on permit Travelling fair - No limit on category D machines

-\ It should be noted that members' clubs and miners' welfare institutes are entitled to site a total of three machines in categories B3A to D but only one B3A machine can be sited as part of this entitlement.
-Commercial clubs are entitled to a total of three machines in categories B4 to D. \\ Adult gaming centre and bingo premises are entitled to make available a number of Category B gaming machines not exceeding 20% of the total number of gaming machines which are available for use on the premises.
+It should be noted that members' clubs and miners' welfare institutes are entitled to site a total of three machines in categories B3A to D but only one B3A machine can be sited as part of this entitlement.
+Commercial clubs are entitled to a total of three machines in categories B4 to D. Adult gaming centre and bingo premises are entitled to make available a number of Category B gaming machines not exceeding 20% of the total number of gaming machines which are available for use on the premises.
 Premises in existence before 13 July 2011 are entitled to make available four (adult gaming centre premises) or eight (bingo premises) category B gaming machines, or 20% of the total number of gaming machines, whichever is the greater.
-Adult gaming centre premises and bingo premises licences granted on or after 13 July 2011 but before 1 April 2014 are entitled to a maximum of four or eight category B gaming machines or 20% of the total number of gaming machines, whichever is the greater; from 1 April 2014 these premises will be entitled to 20% of the total number of gaming machines only [not B3A machines].
+Adult gaming centre premises licences granted on or after 13 July 2011 but before 1 April 2014 are entitled to a maximum of four or eight category B gaming machines or 20% of the total number of gaming machines or 20% of the total number of gaming machines or 20% of the total number of gaming machines or 20% of the total number of gaming machines or 20% of the total number of gaming machines or 20% of the total number of gaming machines or 20% of the total number of gaming machines or 20% of the total number of gaming machines or 20% of the total number of gaming machines or 20% of the total number of gaming machines or 20% of the total number of gaming machines or 20% of the total number of gaming machines or 20% of the total number of gaming machines only [not B3A machines].